 In the early 1980s, my ever-entrepreneurial parents were seduced by the promise of earning big money selling Shaklee Vitamins.
-Unaware that it was a pyramid scheme, they excitedly pulled out their checkbook.
+Unaware that it was a "pyramid scheme", with much excitement, they pulled out their checkbook.

 The process: sign up to be a distributor by someone who was already one of ‘them’ (they make money off of you), go through a training program complete with scripts, manuals, and all else needed to entice family and friends to become a customer and/or distributor (you make money off of them), so you make oodles of passive income.

 Who wouldn’t want that?